Darxo/Hardened/README.md

 - Fix Armor Damage on Weapon tooltips sometimes being off by 1%
 - Fix poisons inflicted by coated weapons not playing a sound effect
 - Fix **Blacksmith Follower** increasing the odds of looting weapons from NPCs
+- Fix crash, when ending a battle in which a brother was struck down while affected by a smoke bomb
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit
 - Unique Locations are no longer attackable, if there is a party, hostile to the player, directly next to it (fixes exploit for skipping Goblin City quest)